MileHacker Logo

 • Easter Week (Easter Week) with elaborate processions.

-• Fiestas de Salamanca in September for city-wide celebrations.
+• Fiestas de Salamanca during The month of september for city-wide celebrations.

 • University Fiestas put in a lively atmosphere during term time.